Analytical modelling of wind-turbine wake turbulence in neutral atmospheric boundary layers: A simplified tke TKE transport equation

-The production term in equation~\eqref{eq:tkeBudget} directly depends on the velocity gradients, which can be seen in figure~\ref{fig:tkeBudgets}.
 The velocity gradients are high in the tip regions, leading to large values of production.
-However, below the hub height, the wake-generated gradients are typically negative, which counteracts the positive inflow gradient, leading to low or even negative turbulence production.
+However, below the hub height, the wake-generated gradients are typically negative, which counteracts the positive inflow gradient, leading to low or even negative added-turbulence production.
 Note that negative values of~\production[w]{} do not indicate a sink of \gls{tke} but rather a lower production compared to the upstream region.
 The turbulent transport term acts as a diffusion mechanism, redistributing \gls{tke} from high- to lower-magnitude regions.
 We can also observe that the \gls{tke} dissipation exhibits a bimodal shape, which evolves with streamwise distance into a more uniform shape.
 Lastly, it is worth noting that in the wake centre, the advection term initially acts as a sink in the near wake and later becomes a source in the far wake, as it advects the high levels of \gls{tke} from the near wake to the far wake.